Evidence-based fact finding

 Coordination, reporting, open access publication and communication of results.

-Download the bilingual public agendaThe project begins with a comprehensive empirical assessment of the Syrian higher education system, reform dynamics, needs and implementation realities.
+Read full articleThe project begins with a comprehensive empirical assessment of the Syrian higher education system, reform dynamics, needs and implementation realities.
+The findings will inform further trainings, dialogue events and cooperation formats.

 Formal public afternoon programme at the German Jordanian University in Madaba.

-Implementation of core capacity-building and exchange activities.
+Implementation of the core capacity-building and structured exchange activities.